russell-n/oldape/_sources/readme.txt

 Bugs
 ----

 This code is currently in maintenance mode as the newer ape was meant to take its place.
-If you find a bug please file it through the bitbucket `issue tracker <https://bitbucket.org/rallion/apetools/issues>`_.
+If you find a bug please file it through the GitHub `issue tracker <https://github.com/rsnakamura/oldape/issues>`_.
 If you're not sure what makes a good bug report, `this description <http://quaid.fedorapeople.org/TOS/Practical_Open_Source_Software_Exploration/html/sn-Debugging_the_Code-The_Anatomy_of_a_Good_Bug_Report.html>`_ from fedora might be helpful.